moodser/stratified-sampling-parallel-corpus/README.md

-# stratified-sampling-parallel-corpus
+# Stratified Random Sampling for Parallel Coprus
-Python script to split the parallel corpus in train, test and validation set using stratified random sampling.
+While developing a corpus, data from different domains and sources is used and it is very rare that you find exact propostion of data from these different domains/sources.
+So instead of just collecting and dumping data, it is better to use sampling technique to adequately split the data into train, test and dev set.
+This python script can be used to split your data (collected from different sources) into train, test and dev/validation set using stratified random sampling.